AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 Examples:

-This rule will be available for Windows, Mac, and Android only:
+This rule will be available only in AdGuard for Windows, Mac, Android:

 ```
 !+ PLATFORM(windows,mac,android)
 ||example.org^
 ```

-This rule will be available for every platform except Safari extension, iOS, and Android content blocker:
+This rule will be available for every platform except AdGuard for Safari, Android Content Blocker, and AdGuard for iOS:

 ```
 !+ NOT_PLATFORM(ext_safari, ext_android_cb, ios)